 The OIG's position on the provision of free or below-market goods or services to actual or potential referral sources is longstanding and clear: such arrangements are suspect and may violate the anti-kickback statute, depending on the circumstances.
-For example, in 2005, the OIG issued its Supplemental Compliance Program Guidance for Hospitals, which explained that "[t]he general rule of thumb is that any remuneration flowing between hospitals and physicians should be at fair market value Arrangements under which hospitals . . . provide physicians with items or services for free or less than fair market value ... [or] relieve physicians of financial obligations they would otherwise incur ... pose significant risk."
+For example, in 2005, the OIG issued its Supplemental Compliance Program Guidance for Hospitals, which explained that "[t]he general rule of thumb is that any remuneration flowing between hospitals and physicians should be at fair market value ....
+Arrangements under which hospitals . . . provide physicians with items or services for free or less than fair market value ... [or] relieve physicians of financial obligations they would otherwise incur . . . pose significant risk."
 70 Fed.
 Reg.
 4858, 4866 (Jan.
 31, 2005).
 In particular, the OIG consistently has distinguished between a provider that offers free items and services that are integrally related to that provider's services, and those that are not.
-For instance, we have stated that a laboratory that provides a free computer to a physician, which computer can only be used as part of a particular laboratory service being provided, such as printing out laboratory test results, has no independent value apart from the service that is being provided.
-See 56 Fed.
+For instance, we have stated that a free computer provided to a physician by a laboratory would have no independent value to the physician if the computer could be used only, for example, to print out test results produced by the laboratory.
+In contrast, a free personal computer that the physician could use for a variety of purposes would have independent value and could constitute an illegal inducement.
+56 Fed.
 Reg.
 35978 (July 29, 1991) (preamble to the 1991 safe harbor regulations).

 Obtaining pre-authorization from insurers is an administrative service with potential independent value to physicians; however, whether that service confers a benefit upon a particular referring physician depends on the facts and circumstances.
-Where a referring physician's contract with an insurer specifically allocates responsibility for obtaining pre-authorization to the physician, an imaging provider's free pre-authorization service would relieve that physician of having to perform administrative services on which he or she would otherwise have to expend his or her own resources.
-In cases where a referring physician's contract with an insurer allocates responsibility for obtaining pre-authorization to imaging providers or patients-or does not allocate responsibility to any party-an imaging provider is not relieving an express financial obligation the physician would otherwise be required to incur, but the physician may be receiving remuneration nonetheless (e.g., a physician whose staff is devoting considerable time to pre-authorizations might realize significant savings).
+Where a referring physician's contract with an insurer specifically allocates responsibility for obtaining pre-authorization to that physician, an imaging provider's free pre-authorization service would relieve that physician of having to perform administrative duties for which he or she otherwise would be responsible.
+In cases where a referring physician's contract with an insurer allocates responsibility for obtaining pre-authorization to imaging providers or patients-or does not allocate responsibility to any party-an imaging provider would not be relieving an express financial obligation the physician would otherwise be required to incur, but the physician may be receiving remuneration nonetheless (e.g., a physician whose staff is devoting considerable time to pre-authorizations might realize significant savings).

 When a party in a position to benefit from referrals provides free administrative services to an existing or potential referral source, there is a risk that at least one purpose of providing the services is to influence referrals.
-For a combination of the following reasons, we conclude that the Proposed Arrangement presents a low level of such risk, and we will not impose administrative sanctions arising under the anti-kickback statute on Requestor in connection with the Proposed Arrangement.
+For a combination of the following reasons, we conclude that the Proposed Arrangement presents a low level of such risk, and we would not impose administrative sanctions arising under the anti-kickback statute on Requestor in connection with the Proposed Arrangement.